 11th ESA Conference

-The next ESA conference "Crisis, Critique and Change" will take place in the University of Turin on August 28th-31st, 2013.
+The 11th ESA conference "Crisis, Critique and Change" took place in the University of Turin on August 28th-31st, 2013.

 More information is available on the Conference Website.